9.5 Data Integrity, Audits, and System Controls

 Test Your Knowledge

 An audit finds many employee records with blank work locations.
-Which control would best prevent this issue going forward?
+Which control would best prevent this going forward?

 A